 Kansas Buddy Bass Rules and Regulations

-Eligibility: All individuals, 18 years of age or older with a paid entry fee and a current paid trail fee to Kansas Buddy Bass is eligible to fish.
-A parent or legal guardian must accompany anyone under 18 years of age.
+Eligibility: All individuals, 16 years of age or older who can legally operate a boat (driver’s license, proof of insurance, boater safety course if required, and any other state required items) with a paid entry fee and a current paid Kansas Bass Nation fee as well as B.A.S.S. membership is eligible to fish.
+A parent or legal guardian must accompany anyone under 16 years of age or anyone who cannot legally operate a boat.
 A team may consist of no more than two (2) anglers per boat.
 All individuals must have appropriate licenses and bass pass required by the state.
 In tournaments where the Bass Pass is used, the tournament director may verify pass at check-in.

 Bass Pass: Permit sold by state to allow each angler to weigh in 5 fish 15” and larger.

 Entry/Membership/Fees: Entry fee is $150 if paid in cash or check and $155 for PayPal due to fees incurred.
 Entries will be accepted by mail or may be paid at the ramp.
-There is 2 tournament minimum that must be paid up front.
-There will be a yearly team trail fee of $50 if paid in cash or check and $55 for PayPal due to fees incurred per angler- including previous Angler of Year (AOY) (see above for explanation of cost increase).
+There will be a yearly team trail fee of $60 if paid in cash or check and $65 for PayPal due to fees incurred per angler- including previous Angler of Year (AOY) (see above for explanation of cost increase).
+Active B.A.S.S. membership also required.
 Take off positions are determined by order of paid entry.
 Paid entry for all tournaments will take priority take off position.
 Paid entry fees may be transferred with Kansas Buddy Bass approval.
 No refunds.
-Any team who has not submitted their intent to fish 4 days prior to a tournament may not be allowed to fish at the tournament director’s discretion.
-Entry sheet MUST BE FILLED out for each tournament that you plan to fish.
-Only check the boxes of the lakes you are paying for.

-Big Bass Side Pot: $30 optional entry.
+Big Bass: $30 optional entry.
 For ties, refer to the ties section below.
 Payback is 100%, for big bass pot.
 If big bass is dead, a 1 lb. penalty will be deducted from that fish.
-Must be paid prior to take off. $30 Side pot on how you place over all, this is cash only, 100% pay back. this will be paid back two places, 75-25 split to the teams who enter, must be paid prior to take off.
+Must be paid prior to take off. $30 Side pot on how you place over all, this is cash only, 100% pay back. this will be paid back two places, 2/3-1/3 split to the teams who enter, must be paid prior to take off.

 Points: 1st will receive 250 points, 2nd 247 points, 3rd 244 points, and so on in 3 point increments with the rounded weights being added to the points.
 So if 1st place has 23.41lbs, 2nd place has 16.84lbs, and 3rd place has 14.57lbs the point totals would be 1st- 273 (250+23), 2nd- 264 (247+17), and 3rd- 259(244+15).

-Championship Qualification: To be eligible for the championship, you MUST fish 3 tournaments.
+Championship Qualification: To be eligible for the championship, you MUST fish 3 Kansas Buddy Bass tournaments.
 There will be 8 events, not including the Championship.
-Alternates cannot be used (extenuating circumstances may allow the tournament directors to add an alternate).
+Alternates cannot be used in the championship (extenuating circumstances may allow the tournament directors to add an alternate).
 The top 3 teams that fish all 8 tournaments receive free entry into the championship.
-The Championship boat order will be set by the scores based on all 8 events.
+The Championship boat order will be set by current year Anglers of the Year standings.

 Alternates: A team may use one (1) alternate per season or fish by themselves.
-Alternates must pay membership fee.
+Alternates must pay Kansas Bass Nation membership fee as well as have an active B.A.S.S. membership.
 One original member of the team must be in the boat at all times.
 Original members must be designated prior to the first tournament fished.
 Any team may use the same alternate during the season as many times as needed with the exception of the classic

 Disqualification: Will result in (0) zero points and (0) zero refunds.

 Scoring: Largemouth, small mouth, and spotted bass will be scored, five (5) fish limit.
-There will be a 15″ minimum on all lakes for all 3 species of bass.
-Short fish will result in a two (1) pound penalty plus the loss of the fish.
-A dead fish will result in a 1 pound penalty.
-If big fish is dead the 1 lb will come off that fish.
-No more than five (5) fish are allowed in live well (in possession) at any time.
-Anyone bringing more than five (5) fish to the weigh-in scales will not be allowed to weigh in ANY fish will be disqualified and receive no points with no refund.
+Length limits will be determined by lake regulations.
+Short bass will result in a one (1) pound penalty plus the loss of the fish.
+A dead fish will result in a one (1) pound penalty.
+If big bass is dead, the one (1) pound penalty will come off that fish.
+No more than five (5) bass are allowed in live well (in possession) at any time.
+Anyone bringing more than five (5) bass to the weigh-in scales will not be allowed to weigh in ANY fish and will be disqualified and receive no points with no refund.

 Ties: Tournament ties will be broken by 1) Big bass, 2) Total number of fish weighed, 3) Coin Flip.